-Once upon a time, I travelled to Morocco to attend the wedding of a dear old friend and decided to make an adventure out of it… Whilst traveling through this versatile country I felt truly inspired by the colours, patterns and shapes of Moroccan design.
+Once upon a time, I travelled to Morocco to attend the wedding of a dear friend and decided to make an adventure out of it… Whilst traveling through this versatile country I felt truly inspired by the colours, patterns and shapes of Moroccan design.

-Most importantly though, I fell head over heals – no, it’s not what you’re thinking (though I had at least 5 marriage proposals during my trip) – with Moroccan design!
 There is something magical about it and I particularly fell in love with the Riads and Dars.
-Ryad is the word for garden in Arabic and it refers to a traditional Moroccan house or palace with an enclosed garden, divided into four sectors often around a central fountain or swimming pool.
+Ryad is the word for garden in Arabic and it refers to a traditional Moroccan house or palace with an enclosed garden, divided into four sections often surrounding a fountain or swimming pool.
 Dar literally translates into house or circle and is somewhat smaller with an open-air patio within.
 Both are archaic buildings, reminding us of a circular nomadic camp.
-The thick outer walls and the shade of the trees in the interior garden, allow you to escape the heat and noise from the streets.
-Typically, Riads are found inside of the Medina (the old town), which is a maze of narrow, serpentine streets, an adventure in itself for someone without any sense of directions like myself!
-More often than not, the entrance to a Riad is very discreet, a plain door, which is easily overlooked.
-However, once you enter through that door, it feels as if you have crossed into another world – a world full of magic!

 Walking into the courtyard is a feast for the senses – arcades with intricate architectural details, colourful mosaics, the scent of orange blossoms and the soft purling from the water fountain.
 Moroccan design at its best!

-Wherever you look in Morocco you see colours and patterns and when it comes to arts & crafts, it seems as if every single person in Morocco is an artist.
-There is such a great variety of talent and a seemingly endless amount of beautiful decorative items, which makes you wish you had brought a bigger suitcase!
-The mandatory visit to the souq (local market) is yet another exhilirating experience for all your senses.
-I thoroughly enjoyed smelling the spices, tasting traditional delicacies, trying on a pair of balgha (moroccan slippers), admiring the lanterns and other decorative items and above all marvelling and touching the wonderful fabrics!
+There is such a great variety of talent and a seemingly endless amount of beautiful decorative items, which made me wish I had brought a bigger suitcase!
+The mandatory visit to the souq (local market) is yet another exhilirating experience for the senses.
+I thoroughly enjoyed smelling the spices, tasting traditional delicacies, trying on a pair of balgha (moroccan slippers), admiring the lanterns and other decorative items and above all marvelling at and touching the wonderful fabrics!

-To finish my Moroccan tale, I would like to tell you a little anecdote… As I was walking about the small town of Zagora, the starting point of my 3 nights tour through the desert, I stepped into a carpet shop.
-Like most people, I had heard of the infamous carpet sellers in Morocco, but figured it was worth the cultural experience.
-The moment I walked in I felt as if I had entered the womb of some large creature.
-All sounds were absorbed by the vast number of carpets on the floor, the walls and stacked up in piles.
-With a big grin on his face, the shop owner rushed towards me and quickly offered me a cup of the customary Moroccan mint tea.
-Even though I had no intention of purchasing any kind of carpet, after all I was travelling with a bagpack, I decided to go with the flow.
 I was led into the ancient world of carpet making, told the family history of this particular carpet maker and served lots and lots of tea.
 I completely lost track of time and honestly, cannot remember how long I was in that shop.
-What I do remember though is that only, when I was about to hand over my credit card to purchase 2 large sized carpets, that a voice in my head went off: ‘Hey, what on earth are you doing?’
-Mumbling some excuse, I literally made a run for the door, wondering whether I had been drugged, was on a sugar rush (Moroccan tea is served very sweet) or I simply (nearly) fell prey to one of those infamous carpet sellers in Morocco…
+What I do remember though is that only, when I was about to hand over my credit card to purchase 2 large sized rugs, a small voice in my head went off: ‘Hey, what on earth are you doing?’
+Mumbling some random excuse, I literally made a run for the door, wondering whether I was on a sugar rush (Moroccan tea is served very sweet) or I simply (nearly) fell prey to one of those infamous carpet sellers in Morocco…

 I hope you enjoyed reading about my adventures and the magic of Moroccan design and feel inspired to re-decorate your home, head over to Morocco or both!

-Magical regards,
+1001 regards,

 Simone x